jayyogesh/BaseQuery/README.txt

 only use this program within the bounds of the law.

-Everything about this program is meant to be as simple as possible for YOU!
+Everything about this program is meant to be as simple as possible for you

 There are only a few things you need to do.